 This new mixed-use complex in the heart of the German city of Düsseldorf is part of an extensive urban regeneration project.
 With its distinctive sinuous shape, the complex creates an artful transition from the dense city centre to the green landscape of the adjacent Hofgarten Park.
 ArcelorMittal supplied structural steel sections for this new architectural icon.

 New York based architect Daniel Libeskind was entrusted with the design of this new building complex that constitutes the first step in the extensive urban regeneration project of Düsseldorf's city centre.
-Located at the end of the city's main avenue Königsallee, where the newly created Hofgarten Promenade starts, the Kö-Bogen (King's Bow) consists of two organic shaped 5 storey buildings.
+Located at the end of the city's main avenue Königsallee, where the newly created Hofgarten Promenade starts, the Kö-Bogen (King's Bow) consists of two organic shaped five-storey buildings.
 Its name derives from the adjacent Königsallee and the bow-shaped boundary line of the Hofgarten park.
-The two structures are separated by a pedestrian passage way, but connected above with a two storey bridge.
+The two structures are separated by a pedestrian passage way, but connected above with a two-storey bridge.

-Completed in 2013, the architectural complex offers around 42,000 sqm of office, retail and restaurant space on 5 storeys and an underground car park.
+Completed in 2013, the architectural complex offers around 42 000 sqm of office, retail, and restaurant space on five storeys and an underground car park.

-The Kö-Bogen's curved façades consist of glass and natural white stone (travertine) and are broken by several diagonal cuts that incorporate small façade gardens.
-The intricate pattern of the façade appears horizontal from some perspectives and vertical from others.
+The Kö-Bogen's curved facades consist of glass and natural white stone (travertine) and are broken up by several diagonal cuts that incorporate small facade gardens.
+The intricate pattern of the facade appears horizontal from some perspectives and vertical from others.
 The stone and glass panels and aluminium louvres have been arranged to create a homogeneous whole.

-ArcelorMittal supplied 400 tonnes of HD 400 steel section in grade S460 for the flooring structure, produced at the company's mill in Differdange, Luxembourg.
-In the project's conceptual stage the engineering team of ArcelorMittal's Sections Tecom provided technical advisory and ArcelorMittal's steel service centre Eurostructures realized the special finishing of the beams.
+ArcelorMittal supplied 400 tonnes of HD 400 steel section in grade S460 for the flooring structure produced at the company's mill in Differdange, Luxembourg.
+In the project's conceptual stage, the engineering team of ArcelorMittal's Sections Tecom provided technical advisory and ArcelorMittal's steel service centre Eurostructures realised the special finishing of the beams.

 Studio Daniel Libeskind with Architekt Daniel Libeskind AG, Zurich